Catskill Hall and Riverview Townhouses

-- Be a continuing student and have at least 15 earned academic credits as of the end of Spring 2019 semester or be an eligible international or transfer student
+- Be a continuing student and have at least 15 earned academic credits as of the end of the Fall 2020 semester, or be an eligible international or transfer student;

 - Select that they are interested in Riverview Townhouses on the housing contract.

-- Pick up, complete and turn in a Riverview Townhouse Supplemental Application form at the Office of Residence Life, 111 Catskill Hall by Friday, April 5.
-If you have friends you would like to live with in the same townhouse, you all need to fill out the same form—just one form for the whole group.
-If you do not have anyone that you would like to live with, you must still complete this form so we know if you are interested in a double or single room.
+- Either email firstname.lastname@example.org to request an application, or stop by the Office of Residence Life in Catskill Hall, Room 111 to pick up an application to live in Riverview Townhouses.
+You will complete and turn in a Riverview Townhouses Supplemental Application form at the Office of Residence Life, 111 Catskill Hall by Friday, April 2, 2021.
+If you have friends you would like to live with in the same townhouse, you all need to fill out the same form - just one form for the whole group.
+If you do not have anyone with whom you would like to live, you must still complete this form so we know if you are interested in a double or single room.

 We will check the judicial standing of anyone applying for Riverview to determine if they fulfill all of the requirements.
 If it is determined that one member of the group is not eligible for Riverview, the entire group will be notified through campus email that their application has been rejected.

-If you are assigned to Riverview, you will see your assignment on HMS by 5:00pm on April 18.
+If you are assigned to Riverview, you will see your assignment on HMS by April 12.